Skip to main content

 Step 3: Select Terraform as Your Install Method

 Choose Terraform.
-The system generates a Terraform configuration tailored to your selections.
+The wizard generates a Terraform configuration tailored to your selections.

 Step 4: Download and Apply the Infrastructure Template